 Following four years of increasing success, the team behind General Store and Stretford Food Hall is set to expand its portfolio of retail and hospitality offerings further – with not one, but two brand new food halls up their sleeves for this year.

-Casting their sights on up-and-comers Sale and Northwich, the new developments hope to replace the success of Stretford Food Hall – which has proven to be a real community asset since its opening.
-Set to be home to an ever-changing roster of independent street food vendors, the new concept will provide locals with a new community space to use – with a 150-cover dining and drinking space, plus an outdoor terrace planned for this summer’s opening in Sale.
+Casting their sights on up-and-comers Sale and Northwich, the new developments hope to replicate the success of Stretford Food Hall – which has proven to be a real community asset since its opening.
+Set to be home to an ever-changing roster of independent street food vendors, the new concept will provide locals with a new community space to use – with a 150-cover dining and drinking space, plus an outdoor terrace planned for this autumn’s opening in Sale.
 The new Foodhall will replace the ‘Groceries and Beer’ unit already operated by the Store Group, and will be relocated around the corner at Stanley Square Shopping Mall to create a bigger 5,500 sq ft food, drink & retail destination.

 Mital Morar, Founder of Store Retail Group said: “This is a really exciting moment for us as we announce our second and third Foodhalls.
 It’s been a long time coming as, like everyone, we’ve battled against COVID over the last year, so we’re hugely excited that the plan is now taking shape.